Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: Experiments

-\paragraph{Multi-task manipulation results} We consider 18 tasks with 249 variations, as proposed by PerAct~\cite{shridhar2023perceiver}.
-Each task includes 2-60 variations, which test generalization to test goal configurations that involve novel object colors, shapes, sizes, and categories.
-This is a more challenging setup than before, since the previous setting only tested generalization to novel arrangements of the same objects.
-Each method is trained with 100 demonstrations per task split across variations, and evaluated on 500 unseen episodes per task.
 We show multi-task quantitative results of our model and PerAct in Figure~\ref{fig:multi_task_results}. \model{} reaches 65\% success rate, an absolute improvement of 22\% over PerAct, prior SOTA in this setting, consistently outperforming it across most tasks. \textbf{With only 10 demonstrations per task, \model{} outperforms PerAct using 100 demonstrations per task.} Note that \model{} also uses less than a third of PerAct's training computation budget: PerAct was trained for 16 days on 8 Nvidia V100 GPUs while we train for 5 days on the same hardware.
+Act3D outperforms PerAct because its coarse-to-fine relative attention based 3D featurization of the 3D workspace is more effective than the perceiver’s latent bottleneck attention in generating spatially disentangled features.